PoseidonBoladao/CS50-problems/week8/homepage/README.md

 # Homepage
-Simple homepage with navigation between pages and some Bootstrap features.
+Simple (and somewhat unorganized) homepage with navigation between pages and some Bootstrap features.\
+It was my first website developed from scratch.